 The best fit: which HubSpot Power BI integration should you choose?

 There’s no right answer to this, as the choice you make will ultimately depend on your business needs.
-When choosing a connector, it’s important to weigh the pros and cons, especially your requirements.
+When choosing a Power BI connector, it’s important to weigh the pros and cons, especially your requirements.
 Since every option offers different features, the decision really depends on what features are most valuable to your business.

 Finally, realize the power of integration to have insightful data-driven reports and dashboards, deeper analysis leading to powerful solutions, and a lot more.
 This is just the tip of the iceberg.
 HubSpot Power BI integration can prove to be useful for everybody, from data analysts to salespeople across all industries.